Symmetry-preserving observers for some water tank problems: theory and application to a shallow water model: Water-tank system, symmetries, and observer design

-No additionnal condition is required on $F_{v}$ and $F_h$ at this stage.
-They are functionals, and they can be for instance differential or integral operators of the space variables.
-The next step is to consider correction terms that respect the underlying physics of the system in the sense that they are invariant under the action of $SE(2)$.
-Indeed why the quality of the estimation should depend upon the choice of orientation and origin of the frame when the physical system under consideration does not at all?
-Let us search the correction terms in the large class of $SE(2)$-invariant differential and integral terms.
+Such an observer preserves the symmetries of the system as the correction terms are based on a convolution product (translation invariance) with an isotropic kernel (rotation invariance).
+This is a very logical choice.
+Indeed, why should the quality of the estimation depend upon any non-trivial choice of orientation and origin of the frame when the physical system under consideration does not at all?